Xenchrarr/codingChallenge/README.md

 isFavourite variable was added to item to make it easier to check if it a favourite.

+I keep the downloaded and favourited ads separat.
+So when the switch is clicked, it swaps out the data set.

 5. - persistency
 I went with NSCoder since it seemed the easiest to implement.
 I added the required methods to FavouriteItems, price and Items to save and load the minimum required data.

 Now, before the network connection starts, it will load the favourites, so they are available when inserting the data from the JSON.
 This way the hearts will be red for the favourites that are saved.

 I wanted the scrolling to be as fluent as possible, and I am happy with the result.